Saturday, July 5, 2025

 So here's the Truth:

-The founding of the District of Columbia (Washington) was the beginning
+The founding of the District of Columbia (Washington), not the founding of the nation, was the beginning

 of Freemasonry being able to make inroads in our government.
 Our